 See If You Have What It Takes

-This program provides students with a solid foundation in basic computer and electronic systems.
-This includes knowledge and skills in computer programming, computer system design, and analog electronics.
+This program gives students a solid foundation in basic computer and electronic systems.
+This includes computer programming, system design, analog electronics knowledge, and skills.

 Highlighted Career Paths